Pediatric feeding disorder (PFD)

-Pediatric feeding disorders occur when a child has difficulty preparing food or liquid in the mouth to be swallowed.
+Pediatric feeding disorders (PFD) occur when a child has difficulty preparing food or liquid in the mouth to be swallowed.

 Dallas